The canceled show can teach us a lot about selling

 Selling is a team effort.
 Never forget that.

 4).
-Shit happens, so deal with it — Ms. Marlowe has to overcome a lot of obstacles along the way to launch her business.
+Problems happen, so deal with it — Ms. Marlowe has to overcome a lot of obstacles along the way to launch her business.
 For example, fearing a bad review on eBay (which could hurt her business before she has a chance to expand), she literally drives like a madman and then runs to deliver a vintage wedding dress to a bride right before the wedding begins.

 Haven’t we all had to go the extra mile sometimes to get a sale?
 Like coming to work earlier than usual to conduct an online tour for a client based in India or shipping a product overnight at your expense to ensure it arrives on time.